Employer Branding at Events: Best Practices at Hiring Fairs, Hackathons, and More

 To reach talented attendees who don’t know as much about your company, be sure that your signage and branding clearly communicate what your company does and which roles you’re hiring for.

-And once those attendees have made their way to your booth, enjoyed compelling conversations with your hiring reps, and become eager to apply for one of your open roles, don’t make the mistake of telling them to “Just apply online.”
+And once those attendees have made their way to your booth, enjoyed compelling conversations with your hiring reps, and have become eager to apply for one of your open roles, don’t make the mistake of telling them to “Just apply online.”

 Candidates want to feel like they’ve been heard.
 By telling a candidate you’ve met at a job fair to apply online, you’re indicating that the conversation you’ve just had did nothing to improve their chances compared to someone who never left their living room.
 Candidates need to feel like the personal connections they make at a job fair matter.